We've upped our positive environmental impacts 💛

 Why protect trees and not plant new ones?

 To put it simply, protecting existing trees is much more impactful than planting new ones in terms of in terms of carbon absorbed.
 This is because it takes quite a long time (usually a few decades) for trees to come to full maturity and play their part in absorbing substantial amounts of CO2 from the atmosphere.
 As shown in the image below, it is predicted that planting one new tree will absorb and store 53.1 kilos of carbon by 2030, whereas protecting 20 existing trees will absorb 3900 kilos of carbon by 2030.

 Image courtesy of One Tribe

-Here's the three ways One Tribe's rainforest protection partners protect rainforest in their own words..to read in more detail exactly how they work click here
+Here's the 3 ways One Tribe's rainforest protection partners actually work to protect rainforest... to learn more about exactly how they do it click here.

 Indigenous people often live on land their ancestral land but have no legal rights to it.
 This leaves the land at risk from logging, mining, oil and gas extraction and agriculture.
 Creating land titles for indigenous people in these areas gives them the legal rights to live on their land, so that they can continue living there in a sustainable way, and protecting them, and the plants and animals there from these threats.

 Our partners also protect rainforest through the creation of National Parks or other officially recognised protection areas.
 Scientific research data is used to demonstrate the value of an area based on the plants and animals that live there, particularly when those animals are endangered.
 It is a tried and tested method to protect large areas of rainforest and the species that live there.

 This is by far the most expensive way to protect rainforest and so is used generally for smaller areas of rainforest that have critically endangered species that would go extinct if the land was not purchased and protected.
 Once the land is purchased the land is monitored and managed to ensure its protection long term.

 If this sounds like something you'd like to support, join our email community and protect five trees by clicking here.